RedeemedSpoon/ShadowSelf/README.md

 If you'd like to contribute, please [open an issue](https://github.com/RedeemedSpoon/ShadowSelf/issues) or [open a pull request](https://github.com/RedeemedSpoon/ShadowSelf/pulls).

-Refer to the [Contributing Guide](./CONTRIBUTING.md) for more information.

 ## License

 This project is licensed under the GPL-3.0 License.
 This license allows you to use, modify, and distribute this project.
 To view a copy of this license, visit [https://www.gnu.org/licenses/gpl-3.0.html](https://www.gnu.org/licenses/gpl-3.0.html).